 Hiking Shorts For Women

-- 【Ligtweight & Quick Dry】The womens cargo shorts crafted of lightweight, quick dry, breathable and water resistant fabric helps keep you dry and cooling during sports.
+- Lightweight & Quick-Dry Fabric: The womens hiking shorts crafted of quick dry, lightweight, breathable and water-resistant fabric helps to repel light moisture to keep you cool and fresh all day

 The Importance of Mid Layers in Hiking